Where to buy toilet paper: you can still order online at these places

 Essential Ultra bathroom tissue | £3.70 (9 rolls) Waitrose

 Grab this 9-pack of toilet paper from the Waitrose Essentials range for £3.70.
 In stock now.
-Note: you can't currently book new delivery slots at Waitrose, but if you have an order already set up you'll be able to add this to your basket.
+Note: you can't currently book new delivery slots at Waitrose, unless you're vulnerable or elderly.

 View Deal